Orangewarrior/KrakenWaf/deploy/README.md

 > env vars leak via `/proc/<pid>/environ` and into child processes.

-The image is a multi-stage build whose runtime layer is `gcr.io/distroless/cc-debian12:nonroot` — no shell, no package manager, runs as uid/gid 65532.
+The image is a multi-stage build whose runtime layer is `debian:bookworm-slim`, running as dedicated uid/gid 10001 with only required runtime libraries installed.
 The `HEALTHCHECK` runs `krakenwaf config validate`.

 ## Pre-flight validation